Brookfield Place (New York City): History

-During the September 11 attacks in 2001, debris severely damaged the lobby and lower floors' granite cladding and glass.
+During the September 11 attacks, debris severely damaged the lobby and lower floors' granite cladding and glass.
 It has since been fully restored and significant repairs were made to the other buildings in the complex.
 The Winter Garden Atrium received major structural damage to its glass and steel frame, but ceremonially reopened on September 11, 2002.

-After the attacks, the World Financial Center underwent a $250 million renovation and expansion project, in conjunction with the construction of a new east-west passageway linking the complex with the World Trade Center site.
+After the attacks, the World Financial Center underwent a $250 million renovation and expansion project, in conjunction with the construction of a new east–west passageway linking the complex with the World Trade Center site.
 The project included a transit pavilion to be built as an extension of the existing Winter Garden Atrium, on the West Street side.
 Preliminary plans called for the demolition of the Grand Staircase, which was the main focal entry point to Winter Garden and the waterfront, as it connected to the Vesey Street pedestrian bridge adjacent to the original World Trade Center.
 The Grand Staircase has also been used as an amphitheater; thus, the plans for demolition had outraged residents, who promptly appealed for its preservation in the latest redevelopment plans.
 The transit pavilion opened in 2013, and is located at 100 West Street.

 Leasable space on the lower floors of the office towers underwent conversions and expansion to accommodate new retail.
 One notable example is 2 Brookfield Place: a European-style marketplace and dining terrace opened in 2013.
 The space between 3 and 4 Brookfield Place, at 225 Vesey Street, which contained retail, expanded to accommodate in‑line retail and high-end fashion retail, according to the plans and renderings.
 With some restaurants and retail temporarily closed due to construction, a food truck court was in operation beginning in early 2012 on North End Avenue.
 Various food trucks that operate around New York City, serving a variety of foods, service the Brookfield Place/Battery Park City area five days a week during lunch hours.
 A new 2,000-seat food court comprising existing restaurants, such as Le District and Hudson Eats, and new restaurants, opened in stages between November 2014 and March 2015; the food area is projected to generate about $120 million of revenue annually.
+Le District includes the Michelin-starred restaurant L'Appart.
 Overall, the intent is to drive more tourism in the area with the retail and the new access to the passageway under West Street.
 It is also being developed as a catalyst to integrate and drive development in the adjacent largely residential Battery Park City area.
+An inland harbor called the North Cove Marina is also part of the complex and between all the buildings.

 Brookfield Properties bought the adjacent One North End Avenue building, headquarters of the New York Mercantile Exchange, in 2013, for US$200 million, and integrated it into the complex.
 Following expansion, the entire World Financial Center complex was renamed Brookfield Place, in conjunction with similar complexes in Toronto, Calgary, and Perth owned by Brookfield.
 The name change took place in 2014.